intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/examples/README.md

    }).wait_and_throw();
    ```

-2) TODO: Add more tests here.
+2) TODO: Add more examples here.